maulidyafauziyyah/Diabetic-Retinopathy-Prediction/README.md

 ## Objectives

-Project ini dibuat guna mengevaluasi konsep Computer Vision / Natural Language Processing dengan pemahaman sebagai berikut:
+This project is created to evaluate the concepts of Computer Vision with the following understanding:

-- Konsep Computer Vision/NLP.
+- Concepts of Computer Vision/NLP.
-- Mempersiapkan data untuk digunakan dalam model Computer Vision.
+- Preparation of data for use in Computer Vision models.
-- Mampu mengimplementasikan Artificial Neural Network dengan data yang dipilih.
+- Ability to implement an Artificial Neural Network with selected data.
-- Mampu menganalisis dan menjelaskan performansi dari arsitektur Artificial Neural Network yang dibuat.
+- Ability to analyze and explain the performance of the created Artificial Neural Network architecture.

 ---

 ### Data Sources

-Dataset dipilih dari repository dibawah ini:
+The dataset is selected from the following repository:

 https://www.kaggle.com/datasets/pkdarabi/diagnosis-of-diabetic-retinopathy